MaterializeInc/materialize/doc/user/content/ingest-data/postgres/debezium.md

     curl http://$CURRENT_HOST:8083/connectors/your-connector/status
     ```

-    The first time it connects to a Postgres server, Debezium takes a
+    The first time it connects to a PostgreSQL server, Debezium takes a
     [consistent snapshot](https://debezium.io/documentation/reference/1.6/connectors/postgresql.html#postgresql-snapshots)
     of the tables selected for replication, so you should see that the
     pre-existing records in the replicated table are initially pushed into your